-Exceptional high school seniors seeking careers in health care can enter St. Bonaventure with a provisional admission and reserved seat at one of seven graduate schools in the health professions: George Washington University School of Medicine, SUNY-Upstate College of Medicine, LECOM College of Medicine, LECOM School of Pharmacy, LECOM School of Dental Medicine, UB School of Dental Medicine, Daemen College Department of Physical Therapy and University at Buffalo School of Pharmacy and Pharmaceutical
+Exceptional high school seniors seeking careers in health care can enter St. Bonaventure with a provisional admission and provisional seat at one of eight graduate schools in the health professions: George Washington University School of Medicine, SUNY-Upstate College of Medicine, LECOM College of Medicine, LECOM School of Pharmacy, LECOM School of Dental Medicine, UB School of Dental Medicine, Daemen College Department of Physical Therapy, University at Buffalo School of Pharmacy and Pharmaceutical Sciences, and St. Francis University Department of Physical Therapy.

-Sciences.
 The process begins with an application to St. Bonaventure University in the fall of the senior year of high school.

-Students enrolled at St. Bonaventure have the opportunity to apply to these same programs as Early Assurance applicants through their sophomore year.
+Students enrolled at St. Bonaventure have the opportunity to apply to some of these programs as Early Assurance applicants through their sophomore year.